 To commemorate the life and legacy of Dr. Martin Luther King, Jr. our campus will proudly be hosting a week of programs and events dedicated to honoring the memory of this great American Icon.
-One of our biggest and most cherished campus traditions is the Dr. Martin Luther King, Jr. Annual Day of Service, celebrating its 24th year.
+One of our biggest and most cherished campus traditions, the Dr. Martin Luther King, Jr. Annual Day of Service, will be celebrating its 27th year.

 Volunteers will be dispersed throughout the metropolitan Detroit area to support local community agencies in fulfilling their valuable missions.